gleam-lang/gleam/notes/talk.md

 Normally one would get this tree by first tokenizing the code, and then parsing the tokens to construct the tree.
 In Elixir there is an easier method, thanks to the macro system.

-When called on an expression the `quote` special form returns Elixir's AST.
+When the `quote` special form is called on an expression it returns an Elixir AST for the user to inspect or manipulate.
-If it's a string of code instead of an expression, the `Code.string_to_quoted` function can be used instead.

 Elixir's AST is consise and simple.
 Everything that is not a literal in the AST is a three item tuple where the first element is the name of the function or constructor, the second item is some metadata, and the third item is a list of that node's children.

-Here is the add function again, only this time the `quote` macro is being used to get real Elixir AST.
+Here is the add function again, only this time the `quote` special form is being used to get real Elixir AST.
+This is quite a nice compact AST that's relatively easy to read.

 The root is a function call, so it's a three item tuple.
-The first element is the atom "add" as that is the name of the function, and it's children are the literal numbers 1 and 2 in the third position.
-This is a nice AST to work with, it's relatively readable and can be pattern matched on easily.
+The first element is the atom "add" as that is the name of the function.
+The third element are the node's children, which are the numbers 1 and 2.

 ```elixir
 # Forbidden expression